rna-oop/2425-m1-geniomhe-group-6/lab1/README.md

 - `from_newick(newick_str)`: parses a Newick-formatted string or file to build the tree.
 - `__str__` and `__repr__`: return a string representation of the tree.

-The script demonstrates tree construction using different input formats:
+The module demonstrates tree construction using different input formats:
 - A dictionary representation.
 - A JSON file.
-- A Newick-formatted string.
+- A Newick-formatted string (or newick file path)

 Example usage:
 ```python